cecat/CeC-HA-Addons/addons/yamcam2/README.md

 to characterize sounds deteced by  microphones on networked cameras.
 *It does not record or keep any sound samples after analyzing them*.
-It takes brief (see settings) samples using FFMPEG and scores sound types detected, based on a YAMnet's 520 sound classes.
+It takes brief (see settings) samples using FFMPEG and scores sound types detected, based on a YAMnet's 521 sound classes.

+The purpose of the add-on is to examine the mix of sounds being detected by a given source (typically a camera with a microphone).

 The project relies on MQTT for communicating with Home Assistant.
 There is a